h4xor7/Kotlin_FCM/README.md

 # Kotlin_FCM

-In this repository i have not included google service  json   as this is public repository and that file may contain Some personal data
+In this repository i have not included google service  json   as this is public repository and that g_service_json file may contain Some personal data